 If you have questions or comments, please contact us at

-WASHINGTON, Dec.
-19, 2019 – The National Association of Corporate Directors (NACD), the authority on boardroom practices representing more than 20,000 corporate board members, today issued its annual call for nominations for the 2020 NACD Directorship 100.
-Honors are comprised of the B. Kenneth West Lifetime Achievement Award, Director of the Year, and the Directorship 100.
-This year, the Director of the Year honor will be expanded from one to three categories to recognize excellence on public, private, and nonprofit boards.
+The National Association of Corporate Directors (NACD), the authority on boardroom practices representing more than 21,000 corporate board members, today issued its annual call for nominations for the 2021 NACD Directorship 100.
+Honors comprise the B. Kenneth West Lifetime Achievement Award; Director of the Year for public, private, and nonprofit boards; and the Directorship 100.

 Anna C. Catalano is joining the board of directors of the NACD Corporate Directors Institute, a sister organization of NACD and the entity responsible for overseeing NACD Directorship Certification®, effective immediately.

 NACD and the U.S. Chamber of Commerce today announced a partnership to advance boardroom diversity.
 Building on both organizations’ longstanding commitment to diversity and equality of opportunity, this initiative aims to increase opportunities for Black business leaders to further their contributions to the economy through board service.

 One of the biggest board recruiting rushes in U.S. corporate history is set to commence, and it is likely to be a delicate one.

 Recognizing the key role boards can play in reducing cyberattacks, the National Association of Corporate Directors, World Economic Forum, and Internet Security Alliance have joined forces to create cyber safety guidance for volunteer leaders.

 Corporate board leadership should consider use of the so-called “Goldwater Message” as a serious option to resolve certain types of CEO controversies, in a manner that would be discreet and far less damaging to all concerned.
 A more traditional termination option might only serve to enflame the circumstances and cause further harm to the company.